facebookresearch/esm/README.md

     plt.show()
 ```

-### Loading large models and doing inference on long sequences
-If you want to load very large models like 15B or do inference on long sequences on your machine, and you are hitting OOM errors, you can try loading the model with Fairscale's FSDP which is an implementation of the ZeRO technology.
-Via its CPU offloading feature, you should be able to do inference of large models on a single GPU.
-Please check out `examples/esm2_infer_fairscale_fsdp_cpu_offloading.py` for more details.

 ### Compute embeddings in bulk from FASTA <a name="bulk_fasta"></a>

 We provide a script that efficiently extracts embeddings in bulk from a FASTA file.